Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization

 \section{Discussion and future work}

 \fi

-The proposed pruning algorithm for Bayesian neural networks has been shown to be effective in pruning a significant number of parameters.
+The proposed pruning algorithm for BNNs has been shown to be effective in pruning a significant number of parameters.
 Although this has led to the compression of the model, the currently unstructured pruning of model parameters might result in sparse structures that limit the gained computational efficiency.
 For example, sparse matrices are often saved in a special data format that could limit the improved efficiency after pruning.
 Instead, it would be more efficient to prune entire columns in these matrices at once or to prune entire kernels in convolutional layers.
 Following up on this comment, investigation of structured prior and variational posterior distributions could lead to significant performance improvements.
 Instead of assuming a full factorization between parameters, the covariance between parameters can be retained using multivariate distributions.
-These structured pruning approaches are straightforward extensions of the proposed algorithm, where the variational free energy difference is evaluated for the pruning of larger structured sets of parameters.
+These structured pruning approaches are straightforward extensions of our approach, where the VFE difference is evaluated for the pruning of larger structured sets of parameters.
 Yet we deem this extension an important direction for future research.